techandmedia/crud-react-next-app/README.md

 I am using some features of the NextJs Framework:
 1. Built-in File Name Routing: tldr; the file name is the routing as you type and see in the address bar, for instance, index.js is a homepage (a root domain, "/"), while about.js is translated to "/about" and contact.js to "/contact"
 2. Exporting to a static html, so it's partially SSR

+#### New User Default Setting when registering
+1. Working Hour per Day: 8
+2. Not set to any user group, must contact admin to do so
+3. Not activated, must contact admin to be activated

+There are 3 Context used in this App
+1. UserContext: as a global user data after a user logged in
+2. MenuContext: a a global dispatcher to change Menu and the content of the Dashboard The Content of the Dasboard is called "Modules" and they are resides inside a modules folder
+3. LoginContext: a local context just to pass down a single "logout" props

 #### Folder & File Structure